Skip to content

 We’re seeing a lot of volatility in oil prices.
 What factors do you see shaping the oil market today?

 The two most important factors are how fast the Chinese economy rebounds and what the Federal Reserve does—to what degree do its interest hikes slow both the US and world economy.
-The recent banking crisis in the US adds further complications.
-The OPEC-plus nations are watching world economic growth very closely and responding to weakness in global demand, as we’ve seen with their production cuts last October and now this April.
+The spring banking crisis in the US adds further complications.
+The OPEC-plus nations are watching world economic growth very closely and responding to weakness in global demand, as we’ve seen with their production cuts in October 2022 and now April 2023.
 All this takes place in the context of what I’ve dubbed “preemptive underinvestment” in world oil and gas projects.
 There’s not a lot of spare production capacity.
 And demand will grow.

 Can you put today’s energy transition in some historical context?